-From there, you can select which side you'd like to be prompted with, choose to study only your starred terms, turn audio on and off and select the types of questions you'd like to see.
+From there, you can select which side you'd like to be prompted with, choose to study only your starred terms, turn audio on and off, turn on flexible grading, and select the types of questions you'd like to see.

 For multiple choice questions, select an answer and Quizlet will tell you if it was right or wrong.
 For flashcard questions, select Got it for terms you know and select Study again for terms you don't.
 To move to the next question, press any key to continue.

 For written questions, type in an answer and press Enter or select Answer.
 Quizlet will tell you if it was right or wrong.
 If you're not sure of an answer, you can select Don't know? to view the correct answer and copy it before moving on to the next question.

 Mastering terms and tracking progress